tapanalyticstoolkit/spark-tk/README.md

 # spark-tk

-**spark-tk** is a library which enhances the Spark experience by providing [a rich, easy-to-use API for Python and Scala](http://trustedanalytics.github.io/spark-tk/).
-It adds new machine learning capabilities and other operations, like working with DICOM images for example.
+**Spark-tk** is a library that enhances the Spark experience by providing [a rich, easy-to-use API for Python and Scala](http://tapanalyticstoolkit.github.io/spark-tk/).
+It adds new Machine Learning capabilities and other operations, for example, working with DICOM images.

+## What's new
+This is the initial release of the `spark-tk` repo.

+## Known issues
+None.

 ## Overview
-Spark-tk simplifies applying machine learning to big data for superior knowledge, discovery and predictive modeling across a wide variety of use cases and solutions.
-Its APIs span feature engineering, graph construction, and various types of machine learning.
-The APIs are geared at an abstraction level familiar to data scientists (similar to Python pandas, scikit-learn) and removes the complexity of cluster computing and parallel processing.
+Spark-tk simplifies applying Machine Learning to big data for superior knowledge, discovery, and predictive modeling across a wide variety of use cases and solutions.
+Its APIs span feature engineering, graph construction, and various types of Machine Learning.
+The APIs are geared at an abstraction level familiar to data scientists (similar to Python pandas and scikit-learn) and removes the complexity of cluster computing and parallel processing.
 The library works alongside Spark and makes it easier to program.
 The lower-level Spark APIs are also seamlessly exposed through the library.
 Applications written with Spark-tk will have access the best of both worlds for the given situation.
 All functionality operates at full scale according to the Spark configuration.

 ### Frame Interface
-Spark-tk uses a Frame object for its scalable data frame representation, which is familiar and intuitive to data researchers compared to low level HDFS file and Spark RDD/DataFrame/DataSet formats.
+Spark-tk uses a Frame object for its scalable data frame representation, which is familiar and intuitive to data researchers compared to low-level HDFS file and Spark RDD/DataFrame/DataSet formats.
 The library provides an API to manipulate the data frames for feature engineering and exploration, such as joins and aggregations.
 User-defined transformations and filters can be written and applied to large data sets using distributed processing.